 Those who seek a more efficient traffic solution use not only network topology and queuing theory but psychology and game theory, too.
 A typical puzzle: Waiting for an on-ramp metering light — a mild and remarkably effective congestion-control measure — has been proven to rankle drivers more than merging directly into a traffic jam.
 “What bothers people is that they can see traffic flowing smoothly,” Vanderbilt says.
 “So they think, ‘Why should I wait?’
 They tend not to accept that the traffic is flowing smoothly precisely because of the metering light.”

 What about faster, better traffic info?
 One new technology, Dash Navigation’s GPS-based social networking system, may be a step toward dynamic traffic routing, but only for those who have Dash’s device, and maybe only temporarily.
 Suppose Dash were to become the hit its backers — including VC firms Sequoia Capital and Kleiner Perkins Caufield & Byers — hope it will.
 As soon as drivers have all the information about which routes are congested, they’ll divert to others that are clear.
 But if enough people do this at roughly the same time, the clear routes become jammed.
 Vanderbilt laments this as the inevitable “death of the shortcut.”

 The obvious answer, then, is to make the road network as efficient as the information superhighway.
 Make the packets (cars) dumb and able to take marching orders from traffic routing nodes.
 The obvious problem with that: No self-respecting, freedom-loving American would stand for it.

 This entry was posted on Tuesday, July 22nd, 2008 at 5:45 am and is filed under Book News, Congestion, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.